ceramicstudio/js-3id-did-provider/README.md

 # ThreeIdProvider

 ThreeIdProvider is a JavaScript SDK that allows developers to create and manage 3ID identities on the Ceramic network.
-It exposes a [DID Provider](https://eips.ethereum.org/EIPS/eip-2844) interface which exposes JOSE signing and decryption though a JOSN-RPC interface.
+It exposes a [DID Provider](https://eips.ethereum.org/EIPS/eip-2844) interface which exposes JOSE signing and decryption though a JSON-RPC interface.
 ThreeIdProvider can be used in combination with [js-did](https://github.com/ceramicnetwork/js-did).

 ## Getting Started